renegade-fi/typescript-sdk/examples/external-match/README.md

 1. Get a quote for the order
 2. Assemble the quote into a bundle
 3. Submit the bundle to the chain

+_Note: [In-kind gas sponsorship](../in-kind-gas-sponsorship/README.md) is enabled by default.
+You can see this by inspecting your resulting TX._